akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Lady Margaret went very still, her eyebrows arched, staring.

-Beatrice's heart stopped.
+Beatrice’s heart stopped.
 "I...
 I should explain—"

 But Margaret wasn't listening, peering at the goose with an expression that might have been wonder.
 Or horror.
 Or both.